kaiiiz/hugo-theme-monochrome/exampleSite/content/en/setup.md

 ### Deployment

-Push `/public` folder to your server.\
+Push `/public` folder to your server.

-This site is built by using Github Action and Github Pages.
+> For reference, this site is built by using Github Action and Github Pages.
 The CI script is available [here](https://github.com/kaiiiz/hugo-theme-monochrome/blob/main/.github/workflows/gh-pages.yml).

 #### Deployment on github

 If you want to deploy your own site on github and you would like it to be built using Github Action and Github Pages you can follow [these instructions](https://gohugo.io/hosting-and-deployment/hosting-on-github/#build-hugo-with-github-action) on the HUGO website with the only change being to uncomment the following line in Setup Hugo:

 ```
 # extended: true
 ```

-This is needed since Monochrome uses SCSS.\
+This is needed since Monochrome uses SCSS.

 Otherwise the Github Action will fail with the following message:

 ```
 Run hugo --minify
 Start building sites …